StephenCleary/ArcDb/doc/storage-engine/file-formats/database.md

 This map is appended to and removed from when moving a logical page from one folio to another.

-### FP (Free Pages)
+### FFO (Free Folio Offsets)

 This is a [B-Tree](./trees.md) without values; it is just a set of Folio offsets in the data section that are unused.
-Only data pages are represented in the FP set; free metadata pages are tracked via a freelist.
+Only data pages are represented in the FFO set; free metadata pages are tracked via a freelist.

 This set is read when searching for a free page or when doing garbage collection.